Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Let's start by looking at the non-surgical options for treatment for plantar fibroma and then we'll look at the surgical options.

-A common treatment for plantar fibroma is a corticosteroid injection.
+One of the most common treatments for plantar fibroma is a corticosteroid injection into the foot.

 This is where a mixture of steroid and local anaesthetic is injected directly into the plantar fibroma nodule to reduce pain and inflammation and can help to reduce the size of the nodule.